roydegeest/rakwireless-docs/docs/en-us/quick-start/rak4600/interfacing/README.md

 In order for you to be able to interface with the Evaluation Board, using a Windows Machine, you need to download the RAK Serial Port Tool **[here](https://downloads.rakwireless.com/en/LoRa/Tools/RAK_SERIAL_PORT_TOOL_V1.2.1.zip).**

 :::warning ⚠️ WARNING
-Before powering the RAK4600 LPWAN Evaluation Board , you should install the LoRa\u00ae and BLE Antenna first.
+Before powering the RAK4600 LPWAN Evaluation Board , you should install the LoRa® and BLE Antenna first.
 Not doing so might damage the board.
 :::

 <rk-img